A Rambling Railroad Apartment Straightens Out

 The kitchen had issues, including old, honey-colored wood cabinets and a layout that was far from its efficient capacity.
 The floors throughout the apartment were uneven and stained a reddish color which felt outdated.
 Their goal was to make the main rooms bright and airy by integrating glossy white-painted wood floors, built-in storage, and recessed lighting on dimmers.

 Next up for redesign was the bathroom.
 The tub had been shoved into a corner and closed off by an unattractive partial wall, creating a very narrow and dark opening.
 The toilet and sink were installed too close together and the bathroom had minimal storage.
 Ultimately, the duo wanted to reconfigure the room to create a more spacious, spa-like environment.

 Kicking off the work with a Sweeten expert

-Their Sweeten contractor installed solid oak wood floors and painted the planks with a high-performance floor paint.
+Their Sweeten contractor installed solid oak wood floors and painted the planks with high-performance floor paint.
 They ran into challenges while updating the lighting when the electricians realized that installing the dimmable lighting would require replacing the wiring to bring it to code.
 This ended up creating many new holes in the walls, which then needed to be patched and skim coated putting the project behind schedule.
-One bright consolation was the brand new dimmer switches—one of their favorite features.
+One bright consolation was the brand-new dimmer switches—one of their favorite features.

 The kitchen was a success without many problems to solve.
 The contractor suggested hiding the refrigerator, freezer, and dishwasher behind panels that matched the cabinetry.
 The room was spacious enough that their new washer and dryer found their place behind a closet without conflict.
 The finishing touches included handmade tiles for the backsplash and a custom butcher-block counter.